dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 ## Frameworks are training wheels.

+Translation: *Learn JavaScript well enough to manipulate the DOM directly.*

-The frameworks used to be object-oriented polyfills for cross-browser development, but have now become custom template DSLs that require build processing and bundling.
+The front-end frameworks used to be object-oriented polyfills for cross-browser development, but have now become custom template DSLs that require build processing and bundling.

+They are gravity fields that favor *their* innovation over the innovation you bring to your project that makes it unique.

 Learn what you can, but get off them as soon as possible.

-Learn JavaScript well enough to manipulate the DOM directly.

-They are gravity fields that favor *their* innovation over the innovation you bring to your project that makes it unique.

 Having built one (twice), I know this surprising limitation first-hand.